cle-guen/us-precigne/replit.md

-# Sports Association Website
+# US Précigné - Union Sportive Website

 ## Overview

-This is a fully implemented Next.js 14 website for a French sports association that showcases 5 sports activities: Football, Gymnastics, Judo, Tennis, and Yoga.
-The site features a beautiful homepage with sport cards, individual sport pages with detailed information, schedules, contact details, and embedded PDF document viewers.
+This is a fully implemented Next.js 14 website for US Précigné (Union Sportive de Précigné), a French sports association founded in 1921.
+The site showcases 5 sports activities: Football, Gymnastics, Judo, Tennis, and Yoga.
+The site features a beautiful homepage with the association's real history, sport cards, individual sport pages with detailed information, schedules, contact details, and embedded PDF document viewers.
 It includes a news section for announcements and events.
 The application is successfully configured for static export and has been tested to generate all required static files.

 ## User Preferences